LGBTQ rights in Greece: Politics

+In 1990, Paola Revenioti became the first Greek trans woman to run for political office, standing as a candidate for the Alternative Ecologists party.
+Later, she joined the left-wing MeRA25 party, led by Yanis Varoufakis.
+She stood as a candidate in the 2019 and 2023 Greek parliamentary elections, as well as in the 2024 European Parliament election.

 Katerina Sakellaropoulou, who was elected as the first female President of Greece on 22 January 2020 by the Hellenic Parliament, is a supporter of LGBT rights.
 Alexis Patelis, the Prime Minister Kyriakos Mitsotakis's Chief Economic Adviser, came out in an interview, saying: "The Prime Minister has met my husband, I have met his wife", marking the first time that a high-ranking official came out publicly in Greece.
 Also, Nicholas Yatromanolakis is the first openly gay person to hold a ministerial rank in the Government of Greece, assuming office in the January 2021 government reshuffle, as Deputy Minister of Culture and Sports.

 On 24 September 2023, Greek-American Stefanos Kasselakis, a former Goldman Sachs trader, unexpectedly won SYRIZA's leadership elections with a 56% of total votes, being the first member of the LGBT community and the Greek diaspora to ascend to the leadership of Greece's primary opposition party.
 Kasselakis is married to Tyler McBeth, an American nurse.

 In April 2025, Electra Rome Dochtsi became chair of Volt Greece, making her the first trans woman to be elected chair of a Greek political party.